11florin/valentina-s-flowers-paradise/README.md

 ## 3. Features

-* Responsive navigation bar
+### Responsive navigation bar
+* Collapses into a hamburger menu on smaller screens.
+Provides links to Home, Gallery, About, and Contact.

-* Hero section with title and subtitle
+### Hero section with title and subtitle

+* Prominent title and subtitle introducing Valentina’s Flowers Paradise.
+* Floral imagery to set the tone of the site.

-* Image gallery
+### Image gallery
+* Organised into categories such as bouquets, roses, seasonal flowers, and gifts.
+* Images resize appropriately on different screen sizes.

-* About section
+### About section

+* Brief description of the inspiration behind the site.
+* Personal connection to Valentina’s passion for flowers.

-* Contact page
+### Contact page
+* Simple contact form for users to get in touch.
+* On successful submission, users are redirected to a success page.

+### Success page

+* Confirms that the form has been submitted successfully.
+* Provides a clear link back to the homepage.

-* Fixed navigation bar (CSS only)
+### Fixed navigation bar (CSS only)
+* The navigation bar remains visible at the top of the page while scrolling.

+### Favicon
-* Favicon in multiple sizes
+* Favicon provided in multiple sizes for better browser and device support.

 ### Future Features

-* Scroll‑to‑top button
+1. Scroll‑to‑top button
+* Allow users to quickly return to the top of the page.
-* Search bar
+2. Search bar
+* nable users to search for specific content or categories.
-* Online ordering system
+3. Online ordering system
+* Allow users to place orders for bouquets and floral arrangements (would require backend integration).

-## 5. Technologies Used
+## 5. Features by Page

-* HTML5
-* CSS3
-* Bootstrap 5
+### Home Page
+* Hero section with title, subtitle, and floral imagery.
+* Introduction to the site and its purpose.
+* Clear call‑to‑action links to other sections/pages

+### Gallery Page
+* Categorised image sections (e.g., bouquets, roses, seasonal, gifts)
+* Responsive grid layout for images
+* Consistent spacing and alignment for a clean visual experience.

+### About Page
+* Short narrative about the inspiration behind the project.
+* Personal reference to Valentina and her love for flowers.
+* Reinforces the theme and emotional tone of the site.

+### ontact Page
+* Contact form with input fields for user details and message.
+* Simple, accessible layout suitable for all devices.
-* GitHub Pages for deployment
+* Submits to a success page for confirmation.

+### Success Page
+* Confirmation message after form submission
+* Button/link to return to the homepage.

-## 6. Wireframes
+## 6. Design Choices

+### Colour palette
+* Soft, floral tones to reflect the theme of flowers and warmth.
+* Darker text colours used where necessary to maintain readability and contrast.

+### Typography
+* Clean, readable fonts chosen for both headings and body text.
+* Larger headings to create clear hierarchy and structure.

+### Layout and spacing
+* Generous padding and margins to keep sections visually separated and easy to scan.
+* Consistent use of Bootstrap grid and utility classes for alignment and responsiveness.

+## 7. Accessibility
+* Semantic HTML used where possible to structure content meaningfully.
+* Responsive design ensures the site is usable on a range of devices and screen sizes.
+* Colour contrast checked using tools such as WebAIM Contrast Checker, with adjustments made where needed to improve readability
+* Clear navigation with consistent menu items across all pages.
+* Descriptive text and headings to help users understand the content quickly.

-## 7. Testing
+## Testing

-* The website was tested on mobile, tablet, and desktop devices.
+The website was tested on multiple devices and screen sizes, including mobile, tablet, and desktop

+### Manual Testing

-* All navigation links work correctly.
+* All navigation links were clicked to ensure they lead to the correct pages.
-* The fixed navigation bar functions on all pages.
+* The sticky navigation bar was checked on each page to confirm it remains visible while scrolling.
+* The contact form was tested to ensure it redirects to the success page after submission.
-* Images resize correctly on different screen sizes.
+* Images were checked to confirm they resize correctly on different screen sizes.
+* The layout was reviewed on various viewport widths to ensure no overlapping or broken elements.

+## Validation

+* HTML was validated using the W3C HTML Validator.
-* HTML and CSS were validated using W3C validators.
+* CSS was validated using the W3C CSS Validator.

 ## 8. Deployment